5 Tips for Christmas Day

 Wishing you all a healthy and peaceful Christmas.

-For more on how to celebrate the season well, see '5 Natural remedies for healthy digestion', 'Henrietta's must-haves for winter' and '4 Simple steps to keep your skin protected against the cold'
+For more on how to celebrate the season well, see '5 Natural remedies for healthy digestion' and '3 Simple steps to help protect your skin against the cold'